Cris-Mur/BasicAPI/src/application/README.md

 ```

-"The Application" is an abstraction of a Nodejs Machine with Express and HTTP working together.
+Then, "The Application" is an abstraction of a Nodejs Machine with Express and HTTP working together.

 ```mermaid
 ---